Who Was Queen Victoria?

 Victoria continued in her duties up to her death.
 In keeping with tradition, she spent the Christmas of 1900 at Osborne House on the Isle of Wight, where her health quickly declined to the point that she was unable to return to London.

-Queen Victoria died on January 22, 1901, at the age of 81.
+Queen Victoria died after a lengthy period of poor health on January 22, 1901, at the age of 81.
 Her son, the future King Edward VII and her eldest grandson, Emperor Wilhelm II of Germany, were both at her bedside.

 Who Succeeded Queen Victoria?